 Artificial intelligence: time to worry, or just to think?

-There is of course a downside.
+However, there is (of course) a downside.
 Used incorrectly it can be used to cheat at homework or, in one memorable case that hit the headlines, it can be used to write a formal legal submission—and in the process make up the legal citations referring to past cases that supported it, resulting in judicial fury.